Bag Film Breakup of Droplets in Uniform Airflows: Pre-breakup deformation dynamics

 \section{Pre-breakup deformation dynamics}

 Before the onset of bag breakup, the shape of the deforming droplet remains largely axisymmetric, although the wake region may have become fully turbulent and three-dimensional.
-Many previous numerical aerobreakup studies therefore conducted axisymmetric simulations for a parametric study.
-In this section, we present our axisymmetric results to provide an overview of the pre-breakup deformation characteristics of the droplet, while also validating our simulation results by comparing with available analytic models.
+Many previous numerical aerobreakup studies therefore conducted axisymmetric simulations for a parametric study \citep{Yang2017, Marcotte2019, Jain2019}.
+In this section, we present our axisymmetric results to provide an overview of the pre-breakup deformation characteristics of the droplet, while also verifying our simulation results by comparing with available analytic models and experimental results.